 - Hold your breath for 10 to 20 seconds, then breathe out slowly

 - Lean forward to apply pressure to your diaphragm

 - Squeeze your nose closed while swallowing water

 - Drink warm water slowly and consistently, without stopping

 What if My Hiccups will Not Go Away?

-If you thought a 10 or 15 minute stretch of hiccups was bad, some individuals face over 48 hours of hiccuping (for some individuals it can even become chronic!).
+If you thought a 10 or 15 minute stretch of hiccups was bad, some individuals face over 48 hours of hiccuping (in rare situations, it can be chronic).
 If your hiccups last for an extended period of time without going away, you should consult a medical provider.
 This could be a symptom of nerve damage, central nervous system disorders, or a metabolic disorder.